Stock market today: Global stocks are mostly up as investors await Fed policy decision and price data - ExBulletin

 Stocks edged higher on Friday, with the S&P 500 up 0.1%, posting a fourth straight winning week.
 The Dow Jones Industrial Average added 0.1% to 33,876.78 and the Nasdaq composite gained 0.2% to 13,259.14.

-Tesla led the market, gaining 4.1% after announcing General Motors’ electric vehicles will be able to use much of its extensive charging network beginning of next year.
+Tesla led the market, rising 4.1% after announcing that General Motors’ electric vehicles will be able to use much of its vast charging network from early next year.
 GM rose 1.1%.

 Energy stocks fell along with the price of crude oil.